 The scoring panel shall consist of at least three individuals.
-The composition of the panel and the role of the presiding judge will be set at the discretion of the State Tournament Coordinator.
-The State Tournament Coordinator is encouraged to integrate educators and community representatives onto scoring panels.
-However, each panel shall have at least one attorney as a scoring judge.
-The following are examples of potential scoring panels:
+The composition of the panel and the role of the presiding judge will be set at the discretion of the Tournament Coordinator.
+The State Tournament Coordinator is encouraged to integrate educators and community representatives onto scoring panels

-- One presiding judge and three attorneys as scoring judges - One presiding judge, two attorneys, and one educator/community representative as scoring judges - One presiding/scoring judge and two attorneys as scoring judges - One presiding/scoring judge, one attorney, and one educator/community representative as scoring judges - 4.2.
-Videotaping/Photography: Any team has the option to refuse participation in videotaping, audio recording, and still photography by opposing teams.
+4.2.
+Videotaping/Photography: Any team has the option to refuse participation in videotaping and audio recording by opposing teams.
 However, videotaping, audio recording, and still photography by the media and the Colorado Bar Association will be allowed.